rickywrq/Progressive-Neural-Compression/README.md

 # Progressive-Neural-Compression

-### [Dec 15, 2023] We are actively uploading the code files for simulation and experiments.
+### [Feb, 2024] We are actively uploading the code files for training.
 If you have any questions, please contact the authors.
 The network and the checkpoints are in the `demo_simulation` folder

 ## Introduction